ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 We can design custom components with more meaningful APIs by using tags, attributes, and nesting - just like real elements.
 Here's what that means:

-_a typical class-based design_
+_A typical class-based design_
 ```html
 <i class="icon icon-phone"></i>
 ```
-_or custom tag and attribute design_
+_Done with a custom tag and attribute design_
 ```html
 <icon name="phone"></icon>
 ```